caltechlibrary/newt/newt_yaml_syntax.md

 : A dropdown menu.
 In SQL this could render as an enumerated type.
 In HTML it would render as a drop down list

 checkboxes
 : A checkbox element.
-In SQL if the checkbox is exclusive (e.g. a radio button) then the result is stored in a single column, if multiple checkes are allowed it is stored as a JSON Array column.
+In SQL if the checkbox is exclusive (e.g. a radio button) then the result is stored in a single column, if multiple checks are allowed it is stored as a JSON Array column.

 ## Example Newt YAML